 This is the Red Cross flag that is often abused to signify something medical:

 So why are the Swiss flag and the Red Cross similar?
-Because the founder of the Red Cross, Henri Dunant, was Swiss and thought that an inversion of his (neutral) home country’s flag would be a good symbol to use for a humanitarian organization.
+The founder of the Red Cross was Swiss humanitarian Henri Dunant, and the organization’s emblem design came from the Swiss surgeon Dr. Louis Appia and Swiss general Henri Dufour.
 Later the Red Cross symbol was used to label medical personnel, vehicles and buildings during battles.

 Because the cross shape was associated with Christianity and this didn’t make everyone happy, the Red Crescent in the spirit of Islam was designed, as well as the Red Shield of David for the Israeli branch of the organization.
 This all gave rise to no end of controversy, so now we have a fourth symbol (the Red Lion with Sun, for Iran) and a fifth one (the Red Crystal, which is neutral).
 Hurray for symbol explosion!
 This stuff has its own Wikipedia article.